beejjorgensen/bgc/src/bgc_part_3400_threads.md

 Check out this example.
 We have a `static` variable `foo` in block scope in `run()`.
 This variable will be visible to all threads that pass through the `run()` function.
-And the various threads can effectively step on each other's toes.
+And the various threads can effectively step on each others toes.

 Each thread copies `foo` into a local variable `x` (which is not shared between threads---all the threads have their own call stacks).
 So they